cuddlyogre/ExportLDraw/Readme.md

 **Merge distance:** How close the vertices have to be to merge them.
 **Smooth type:** Use either autosmooth or an edge split modifier to smooth part faces.
 **Shade smooth:**  Use flat or smooth shading for part faces.
 **Recalculate normals:** Recalculate normals during import to ensure all normals face outside.
+Completely overwrites any BFC processing.
+It is recommended to keep unchecked if processing BFC commands is checked

 **Meta Commands** - Process LDraw META commands.

+**BFC:** Process BFC commands.
 **GROUP:** Imports LeoCAD and LDCad groups.
 **PRINT/WRITE:** Prints PRINT/WRITE META commands to the system console.
 **STEP:** Adds a keyframe that shows the part at the moment in the timeline.